Seattle police clear protest zone after flares of violence

 SEATTLE (Reuters) - Seattle authorities moved on Wednesday to dismantle a protest zone that the city’s police chief derided as “lawless and brutal” and which had prompted U.S. President Donald Trump to call for action against demonstrators.

-Officers, wearing extra protective gear, entered the “autonomous zone” early and by mid-morning had arrested 23 people, including one man with a metal pipe and kitchen knife, according to the police department’s Twitter feed.
-Police reported no violent interactions.
+Officers, clad in helmets and extra protective gear, entered the “autonomous zone” early and by mid-morning had arrested 31 people for failure to disperse, assault and other alleged crimes.
+One man was detained with a metal pipe and kitchen knife, according to the police department’s Twitter feed.

 Police moved to retake the zone after Seattle Mayor Jenny Durkan declared the gathering in and around the police department’s East Precinct and Cal Anderson Park an “unlawful assembly,” the police chief, Carmen Best, said in a statement that highlighted a recent spate of shootings.